 The Gallery of Modern Art (GOMA) is as well-known for the statue which stands outside it, as the famous artworks which grace the gallery’s interior.

 It’s impossible to pass the statue of the Duke of Wellington without smiling.
 For many years, the duke has worn a traffic cone on his head.
 The city council waged war against his silly hat, but as soon as they removed it another appeared.
-Today, the statue is a well recognised symbol of Glasgow – the city with a great sense of humour.

 Aaron Angell’s exhibition which opened at GOMA on 8th December will run until 18th March.
 I loved finding out what inspired his works, and how they were created.
 GOMA received some pretty unusual deliveries when the exhibition was in the making.
-Pigs blood, empty pizza boxes, dead wasps – unusual, even for a gallery of modern art where wacky is the norm.
+Pig blood, empty pizza boxes, dead wasps – unusual, even for a gallery of modern art where wacky is the norm.

 Angell is a classically trained artist who specialises in ceramics.
 His exhibition cleverly, incorporates aspects of Ancient Rome into the artworks, which also play on a distorted sense of scale.
 Think giant cabbages, miniature Victorian ferns inside tiny glass-houses and huge Roman coins.

 With Nicola to show us around, the exhibition made perfect sense.
 I enjoy modern art, I’ve visited GOMA before and regularly visit Edinburgh’s Gallery of Modern Art.
-I’ll be honest though, I often look at installations and think what the hell am I looking at?!
-At GOMA I felt smug as I knew exactly what I was looking at!
+I’ll be honest though, I often look at installations and think what the hell am I looking at?
+At GOMA I felt smug as I knew exactly what I was looking at.
 An artist’s interpretation of a Roman hypocaust heating system (inside a huge inflatable mattress), dead wasps symbolic of age and decay (also inside said mattress) and a classical painting of frogs and toads, on glass symbolising purgatory.
-Check me!
+Check me.

 After our tour finished we explored some of GOMA’s other highlights, before hot-footing it to the shore of the Clyde for more cultural enlightenment.